You want smart political talk without the meltdowns?

 Tens and tens of thousands of Israelis are in desperate need, dire need of humanitarian assistance.

-Uh, they're taking missile fire, they're fighting for their their very existence against radical Islamists that attack them October 7th, 2023.
+They're fighting for their very existence against radical Islamists that attacked them October 7th, 2023.

 And thankfully, there are groups like the ones we have partnered with, the International Fellowship of Christians and Jews.

-Not only do they provide that life saving humanitarian aid and security essentials, but these your gift is providing bomb shelters, flak jackets, bulletproof vests, first responders, armored security vehicles, ambulances.
+Not only do they provide that life-saving humanitarian aid and security essentials, but your gift is providing bomb shelters, black jackets, bulletproof vests, first responders, armored security vehicles, ambulances.

-I mean, their need is so great because this battle, this war is is real, and that reality exists for every Israeli.
+I mean, their need is so great because this battle, this war, is real and that reality exists for every Israeli.

 Anyway, whatever you can do to help our friends in Israel, please give them a call right now.